 A down payment of 20% is standard, unless you qualify for an FHA-backed loan.

 Closing costs typically include not only various transaction costs, but homeowners' insurance, mortgage insurance, your share of that year's property taxes, and more.
 The total is usually around 2%-3% of the house price, depending on what state you live in, what kind of mortgage you get, and more.
-See www.bankrate.com for a state-by-state analysis of the loan portion of buyers' closing costs.
+See Bankrate's state-by-state analysis of the loan portion of buyers' closing costs.

 We'll talk about the ongoing mortgage cost below.